-I don’t write every day – I am not that sort of person – but I like to imagine that one day my diaries will be important enough – for my ancestors or a historian – to look at and read and get an understanding of what life was like for a girl named Eleanor in the early 2000s and onwards.
+I don’t write every day – I am not that sort of person – but I like to imagine that one day my diaries will be important enough, for my ancestors or a historian – to look at and read and get an understanding of what life was like for a girl named Eleanor in the early 2000s and onwards.

 Nearly all of my ‘friends’ (I use the term with difficulty) in secondary school were artists.
 My best friend – who really is my best friend – is an artist!
 And a wonderful one at that: you can visit her blog to see her artwork here!
 And I used to wish I were an artist too – just so I could hang out in the art rooms basically.
 But I wasn’t.

-Art journaling – or mixed media journaling – is a form of art which is created using stamps and textures and paints etc. I was never any good at it but I used to really enjoy the art journalers on Youtube and attempting to do the same in my notebooks.
+Art journaling – or mixed media journaling – is a form of art that is created using stamps and textures and paints etc. I was never any good at it but I used to really enjoy the art journalers on Youtube and attempting to do the same in my notebooks.

 I loved Smash booking!
-Like most things it appeared to peak and then swiftly decline but for a while about 2-3 years ago it was a large thing.
-You take the everyday things – receipts, train tickets, stamps and cards and you ‘smash’ them i.e. glue stick them, into a journal.
+Like most things, it appeared to peak and then swiftly decline but for a while about 2-3 years ago it was a large thing.
+You take the everyday things – receipts, train tickets, stamps, and cards and you ‘smash’ them i.e. glue stick them, into a journal.
 You could write notes about your day out with the tickets, or make a list of the things you bought with the receipt.

 It was a standard, almost boring yet fun, account of life.
 I have several.
 One for each year of university – the fresher’s wristband, night out tickets, leaflets and various student ephemera and also others for holidays, trips and family.

 An oldie but a goodie.
 Similar to diaries and smash books scrapbooks can be made in journals/notebooks too.
 I was never a fan of photo albums so much as I was of scrapbooks.
-There much more fun and creative – you can add ephemera also, quotes, descriptions about things.
+They’re much more fun and creative – you can add ephemera also, quotes, and descriptions about things.
 A timeline of events of a holiday or an 18th birthday photo and stories collection.

-In it I have scrapbooked images out of magazines, books and newspapers with hopes and dreams.
+In it, I have scrapbooked images out of magazines, books, and newspapers with hopes and dreams.